ossf/scorecard/checks/checks.md

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is just to indicate your project activity and maintenance commitment.

+## Automatic-Dependency-Update

+This check tries to determine if a project has dependencies automatically updated.
+The checks looks for [dependabot](https://dependabot.com/docs/config-file/) or [renovatebot](https://docs.renovatebot.com/configuration-options/).This check only looks if  it is enabled and does not ensure that it is run and PullRequests are merged.

+**Remediation steps**
+- Signup for automatic dependency updates with dependabot or renovatebot and place the config file in the locations that are recommended by these tools.

 ## Branch-Protection

 Branch protection allows defining rules to enforce certain workflows for branches, such as requiring a review or passing certain status checks.
 This check would work only when the token has [Admin access](https://github.community/t/enable-branch-protection-get-api-without-admin/14197) to the repository.
 This check determines if the default branch is protected.
 More specifically, the checks for AllowForcePushes (disabled), AllowDeletions (disabled),  EnforceAdmins (enabled), RequireLinearHistory (enabled), RequiredStatusChecks (enabled and must have non-empty context enabled), RequiredPullRequestReviews (>=1), DismissStaleReviews (enabled), RequireCodeOwnerReviews (enabled).